saucelabs/elemental-next/frontend/tips/40-disabled-element/_javascript.md

----
-language: javascript
-level: 2
-hide_sidebar: true
-publish_date: 2019-08-09
-last_update:
-  date: 2023-03-27
----

-## A Solution

-If we look at [the API documentation for Selenium's Element class](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/webdriver_exports_WebElement.html#isEnabled) we can see there is an available method called `isEnabled` that can help us accomplish what we want.

-Let's take a look at how to use it.

 ## Example

 For this example we will use [a dropdown list](http://the-internet.herokuapp.com/dropdown) from [the-internet](http://github.com/tourdedave/the-internet).
 In this list there a few options to select, one which should be disabled.
 Let's find this element and assert that it is disabled.